winobes/winobes.github.io/_posts/2018-09-28-kinds-of-semantic-variation.md

-Here's an example from a psychology-style experiment[^6] where participants were asked to participate in a collaborative challenge where they had to refer to some picutres of objects.
+Here's an example from a psychology-style experiment[^6] where participants were asked to participate in a collaborative challenge where they had to refer to some pictures of objects.

 [^6]: Brennan, Susan E, and Herbert H Clark.
 “Conceptual Pacts and Lexical Choice in Conversation,” n.d., 12.